Fostidich/Students-And-Companies/README.md

 ## Usage

-To build and run the project apps, you will need to install Docker.
+To launch the project servers, [Docker](docker.com) must be installed.

-Firstly, pull the images from Docker Hub.
+To download the artifacts, pull the images from Docker Hub.

 ```
 docker pull fostidich/sc-web-server:latest